yohn-dezmon/realtime-smart-meter-dashboard/README.md

 The Kafka architecture consists of a producer, three brokers, two Kafka streams applications, and several consumers that pull directly from the topic that the producer pushes to as well as from the topics created by the Kafka streams applications.
 The brokers are created when installing Kafka with pegasus.

-Please see the README within the kafka subdirectory for more information on how to set up the Kafka producers, streams applications, and consumers.
+Please see the README within the kafka or bashScripts subdirectory for more information on how to set up the Kafka producers, streams applications, and consumers.

 ## Cassandra and Redis Schemas: